deitch/activator/README.md

 ### Templates Format
 In order to send an email (yes, we are thinking about SMS for the future), activator needs to have templates.

-Each template content, as returned by a template driver, must have 3 or more lines.
-The first line is the `Subject` of the email; the second is ignored (I like to use '-----', but whatever works for you), the third and all other lines are the content of the email.

 Remember, activator is a *server-side* product, so it really has no clue if the page the user should go to is https://myserver.com/funny/page/activate/fooooo.html or something a little more sane like https://myserver.com/activate.html

 How does activator know what to put in the email? **It doesn't; you do!**.
 You put the URL in the templates for passwordreset and activate.